-The original Momalong Hotel was built in 1893 by Mr Curtis Drummond with the first licensee Mr John Rees.
+The original Momalong Hotel was built in 1893 by Mr Curtis Drummond with the second licensee Mr John Rees.

 The destruction of the Momalong Hotel in the early thirties by fire was sensational and spectacular.
 However, it also carried with it tragedy as an exploding gas cylinder casting fragments in all directions saw a portion strike and cause the death of Sergeant Whitely of the police force.
 Other portions also struck other bystanders too, severely injuring some.